-- (a) Proposed towers shall be subject to the maximum height limitations of the underlying zone district, except as follows: - (i) Towers in the A-E, A-1 RR-A, B-1, B-3, B-4, B-5, I-1, and I-2 zone districts that exceed the maximum height limitations of the underlying zone district may apply for a Special Exception Use Permit through the Board of Adjustment. - (b) Towers shall be setback from all property lines at least a distance equal to the Tower height or the minimum building setbacks in the underlying zone district, whichever is greater.
+- (a) Towers shall be subject to the maximum height limitations of the underlying zone district, except as follows. - (i) Towers in the A-E, A-1 RR-A, B-1, B-3, B-4, B-5, I-1, and I-2 zone districts that exceed the maximum height limitations of the underlying zone district may apply for a Special Exception Use Permit through the Board of Adjustment.

+Towers shall be setback from all property lines at least a distance equal to the Tower height or the minimum building setbacks in the underlying zone district, whichever is greater. -Pprovided that, if a fall zone letter is provided by the owner or operator, the minimum building setback shall be lowered in accordance with the structural analysis therein.